 “Despite all of my tragedies, [Jesus] has never disappointed me,” the young mother says.
 “God gives me strength.”

 In Malaysia, Susanna Liew is parenting her children alone–something the pastor’s wife never really thought about doing.
 But that was before February 13, 2017, when her husband, Pastor Raymond Koh, was kidnapped in broad daylight near Kuala Lumpur.
 Before his abduction, Pastor Koh had been accused of preaching Christianity to Muslims in the northern state of Perlis (proselytizing Muslims is illegal in Malaysia) and had even been sent bullets in the mail.
-On the one-year anniversary of Raymond’s abduction, Susanna bravely and publicly pleaded for his safe and immediate return to her family.
-In the physical absence of her husband, the courageous wife and mother continues to lean into Scripture.
+In the physical absence of her husband, the courageous wife and mother continue to lean into Scripture.

 “Only by the Lord’s grace can we stand strong.
 My grace is sufficient for you, for my power is made perfect in weakness.
 I found strength in His word.
 Psalm 46:9-10 reminded me to be still and know that He is God.
 The story of Ruth and Naomi also ministered to me.
 They did not have a future but Boaz, their kinsman-redeemer, gave them a future.
 Likewise, Jesus is my kinsman-redeemer and I have hope, I have a future.”